 - Retrospective intrusion analysis

 - Near Real-time intrusion detection

 - Evidence gathering

 - Statistics gathering

-- (NET1325: CAT II) The IAO will ensure that an external NIDS has been installed and implemented so that all external connections can be monitored if directed by their CND Service Provider.

-- (NET1326: CAT II) The IAO will ensure that the RCERT or a certified CND Service Provider is continuously monitoring the data from the external NIDS.

-NOTE: If a site does not have a direct link to a NIPRNet or SIPRNet node router-that is, its connection to the NIPRNet or SIPRNet is through an upstream link to another activity's premise router, then this site would not be required to have its own external NIDS if the upstream activity has an external NIDS that is being monitored by the RCERT or a certified CND Service Provider.
-However, if this site has other external connections such as an Internet Service Provider, this traffic would need to be monitored by a CND Service Provider using an external NIDS.

-- (NET1327: CAT II) The IAO will ensure that the external NIDS is located between the site's NIPRNet or SIPRNet Point of Presence (POP) and the their premise router. - (NET1328: CAT III) The IAO will ensure that the data from the external NIDS is restricted to the RCERT or certified CND Service Provider personnel only.
+- (NET1325: CAT II) If an NID is required by the CNDSP, the IAO/NSO will ensure that an external NIDS is installed and implemented so that all external connections can be monitored. - (NET1326: CAT II) If a NID is required by the CNDSP, the IAO/NSO will ensure that the certified CNDSP is continuously monitoring the data from the external NIDS. - NOTE: If a site does not have a direct link to a NIPRNet or SIPRNet node router-that is, its connection to the NIPRNet or SIPRNet is through an upstream link to another activity's premise router, then this site would not be required to have its own external NIDS if the upstream activity has an external NIDS that is being monitored by the certified CNDSP.
+However, if this site has other external connections such as an ISP, this traffic would need to be monitored by a CNDSP using an external NIDS. - (NET1327: CAT II) The IAO/NSO will ensure that the external NIDS is located between the site's NIPRNet or SIPRNet Point of Presence (POP) and the premise router. - (NET1328: CAT III) The IAO/NSO will ensure that the data from the external NIDS is restricted to CNDSP personnel only.